-VIII.
-It will be important for all participants to take steps to build confidence throughout the peace process.
-In the course of our discussions, many subjects were raised which, although outside our remit, are relevant to the process and to the development of trust.
-We believe it appropriate to address some of them, since success in the peace process cannot be achieved solely by reference to the issue of decommissioning.
+X. It will be important for all participants to take practical steps to build confidence throughout the process of all-party negotiations.
+In the course of our discussions, many subjects were raised which, although outside our remit, are relevant to the peace process and to the development of trust.
+We believe it appropriate to address some of them, since an agreed political settlement resulting from all-party negotiations cannot be achieved solely by reference to the issue of decommissioning.

 Support for the use of violence is incompatible with participation in the democratic process.
-The early termination of paramilitary activities, including surveillance and targeting, would demonstrate a commitment to peaceful methods and so build trust among other parties and alleviate the fears and anxieties of the general population.
+The early termination of paramilitary activities, including surveillance and targeting, would demonstrate the parties' commitment to peaceful methods and so build trust among other parties and alleviate the fears and anxieties of the general population.
 So, too, would the provision of information on the status of missing persons, and the return of those who have been exiled.